Nuclear marine propulsion: Submarines

-The first nuclear submarine, USS Nautilus (SSN-571), put to sea in 1955 (SS was a traditional designation for U.S. submarines, while SSN denoted the first "nuclear" submarine).
+The first nuclear submarine, USS Nautilus (SSN-571), put to sea in 1955 (SS was a traditional hull classification symbol for U.S. submarines, while SSN denoted the first "nuclear" submarine).

 The Soviet Union also developed nuclear submarines.
 The first types developed were the Project 627, NATO-designated November class with two water-cooled reactors, the first of which, K-3 Leninsky Komsomol, was underway under nuclear power in 1958.

 Nuclear power revolutionized the submarine, finally making it a true "underwater" vessel, rather than a "submersible" craft, which could only stay underwater for limited periods.
 It gave the submarine the ability to operate submerged at high speeds, comparable to those of surface vessels, for unlimited periods, dependent only on the endurance of its crew.
 To demonstrate this USS Triton was the first vessel to execute a submerged circumnavigation of the Earth (Operation Sandblast), doing so in 1960.

 Nautilus, with a pressurized water reactor (PWR), led to the parallel development of other submarines like a unique liquid metal cooled (sodium) reactor in USS Seawolf, or two reactors in Triton, and then the Skate-class submarines, powered by single reactors, and a cruiser, USS Long Beach, in 1961, powered by two reactors.

 By 1962, the United States Navy had 26 operational nuclear submarines and another 30 under construction.
 Nuclear power had revolutionized the Navy.
 The United States shared its technology with the United Kingdom, while French, Soviet, Indian and Chinese development proceeded separately.

 After the Skate-class vessels, U.S. submarines were powered by a series of standardized, single-reactor designs built by Westinghouse and General Electric.
-Rolls-Royce plc built similar units for Royal Navy submarines, eventually developing a modified version of their own, the PWR-2 (pressurized water reactor).
+Rolls-Royce plc built similar units for Royal Navy submarines, eventually developing a modified version of their own, the PWR2.

 The largest nuclear submarines ever built are the 26,500 tonne Russian Typhoon class.
 The smallest nuclear warships to date are the 2,700 tonne French Rubis-class attack submarines.
 The U.S. Navy operated an unarmed nuclear submarine, the NR-1 Deep Submergence Craft, between 1969 and 2008, which was not a combat vessel but was the smallest nuclear-powered submarine at 400 tons.